 Personally, I give Milinkovic Savic a 7.3 out of 10 performance rating in his first World Cup match.
 Though lively and exciting on the ball, as well as calm and relaxed alongside his fellow countrymen, he did happen to make a few mis-passes and mis-shots that could have been put to better use.

-After this performance however, fans can now see why this man has the capability to truly be one of the best in the world – I look forward to see what else the midfielder has to offer to this Serbian side in the matches to come.
+After this performance, however, fans can now see why this man has the capability to truly be one of the best in the world – I look forward to seeing what else the midfielder has to offer to this Serbian side in the matches to come.

 Tactics – @snhw_

 Milinkovic-Savic impressed once again today, as he has done many a time for Lazio.
 It was his first competitive game for Serbia and he proved what all the fuss is about.
 Although not getting on the scoresheet in Serbia’s narrow 1-0 win against Costa Rica, he demonstrated both his technical ability and the role he has in Serbia’s World Cup game plan.

 Serbia lined up with a 4-4-1-1 which, in reality, blended with elements of a 4-5-1 and a 4-4-2 as the game went on.
 Sergej Milinkovic-Savic started as a center-forward/attacking midfielder, sitting just behind Mitrovic.
 He played well in the first half, fashioning a fantastic chance in which, despite being wrongly flagged for offside, he fired an overhead kick towards Keylor Navas.

 However, he seemed limited by Costa Rica’s tight defense and it wasn’t until Serbia’s tactic evolved that we truly saw the SMS we know and love.